kashifm777/bcc/README.md

-# Breast_Cancer_Classification
+# BREAST CANCER CLASSIFICATION
 The aim of this project is to classify breast cancer as either malignant or benign using the dataset from sckit-learn.

-The app analyzes the given data and provides prediction accuracy for the various classification algorithms
+The app analyzes the given data and provides prediction accuracy for the various classification algorithms.

 * Support Vector Machine
 * Logistic Regression